verogeid/qa-autodidacta/courses/resources/english/audiobook/speechs/01-introduction.md

 Mini dialogue:
 — Hello, Diego.
 Can you introduce yourself?
 — Sure.
 My name is Diego.
 I’m a QA Engineer from Spain.
 I work with Cypress and Postman.
-I have more than five years of experience.
+I have more than seven years of experience.
 I love working in agile teams.

 — What kind of testing do you do?
 — I test APIs and web applications.
 I write automated tests and integrate them into CI/CD pipelines.